MattDodsonEnglish/docs/readme.md

 ### Secondary Footer Navigation

-Similar to the [Header Navigation](#navigation), we can add the footer navigation from the `SECONDARY NAVIGATION` section in Ghost admin.
+Similar to [Header Navigation](#navigation), we can add the footer navigation from the *SECONDARY NAVIGATION* section of the admin area located at `ghost/#/settings/design`.

 ---